elegant-scipy/elegant-scipy/markdown/ch5.markdown

 and together they list (i, j, value) coordinates of every entry that is not equal to 0.

-- the `i` and `j` arrays, which together specify the location of each non-zero entry (row and column indices, respectively).
+- the `row` and `col` arrays, which together specify the location of each non-zero entry (row and column indices, respectively).
 - the `data` array, which specifies the *value* at each location.

-Every part of the matrix that is not represented by the `(i, j)` pairs is considered to be 0.
+Every part of the matrix that is not represented by the `(row, col)` pairs is considered to be 0.
 Much more efficient!